TIY-Durham/2015-FALL-FEE/21--HALFTIME/README.md

 * [Horizontal Drop-Down Menu](http://tympanus.net/codrops/2013/03/05/horizontal-drop-down-menu/)
 * [Horizontal Slide-Out Menu](http://tympanus.net/codrops/2013/05/17/horizontal-slide-out-menu/)

-**McGriddles*
+**McGriddles**
 * [Responsive Icon Grid](http://tympanus.net/codrops/2013/07/01/responsive-icon-grid/)
 * [Responsive Full Width Grid](http://tympanus.net/codrops/2013/04/17/responsive-full-width-grid/)

 Create a branch called `release-0.0.0` in your `TIY-Assignments` repo and get to shaving those yaks.
 Start with H5BP, Bower and NPM.
 Tell `git` to ignore the package folders.
 Create a `specs/` folder in each, Skitch the desktop layout and identify the breakpoints.
-Write your plan down for each project in a separate issue in your repo.
+Write your plan down for each project in a separate issue in your repo and plan out your features.
 Checklists are encouraged.
 All of your tools are at your disposal.

+Together, craft your basic layouts for both projects.
+Get the MF'ing HTML up and some basic SCSS.

 #### BEAST MODE